ligurio/swebok-v3/2_software_design.md

 - Detailed design describes the desired behavior of these components.

-The output of these two processes is a set of models and artifacts that record the major decisions that have been taken, along with an explana- tion of the rationale for each nontrivial decision.
+The output of these two processes is a set of models and artifacts that record the major decisions that have been taken, along with an explanation of the rationale for each nontrivial decision.
 By recording the rationale, long-term maintainability of the software product is enhanced.